 I completed a longtime goal recently.
-I gave a TEDx Talk.
+I gave a browse around these guys TEDx Talk.
 Some people slide into TED; I clawed my way through the brush, uphill.
 My two and a half year journey included nine applications, six ideas I deemed worth spreading and making it to the final round two different times before finally being accepted at TEDx Wilmington Women.

 I was so excited (and still am!) so I made a list of people who had seen me through the application and rejection process to share my good news.
 Some were personal friends, some were groups where I had spoken before and some were groups where I was a paid member.
 Oh, who am I kidding – I sent it to everyone I knew!

 As I hoped, everyone was excited to hear my good news and happy for me.
 Many people watched my talk and shared it with others.
 When you make it to the TEDx stage, this is the ultimate compliment because you really do feel like you have an idea worth spreading.
 (Which is the whole point!)

 There were many comments ranging from simple Congratulations to effusive thoughts and emotion.
 I read each one and commented back.
 I also shared my talk on the Facebook page of a speakers group where I’m a member.

 Over the last three years, I have given the director of the group almost $5,000.
 I am very well known to him, having had private speaker coaching, attended two events and also pay monthly tuition to access the information website.